nprezant/MPI.NET/README.md

 Use, modification and distribution is subject to the Boost Software License, Version 1.0.
 (See accompanying file [LICENSE_1_0.txt](./LICENSE_1_0.txt) or copy at http://www.boost.org/LICENSE_1_0.txt)

+## Fork Notes

+Forked to update to dotnet6 and to work on linux (specifically, ubuntu 22.04 on AWS parallel cluster).

+* Update to dotnet6.0
+* `sudo apt install dotnet`
+* dotnet build
+* Make ctags with `ctags -R` in the MPI folder
+* How to run tests now?

 ## Getting started

 You can use this library in your project(s) [as a NuGet package](https://www.nuget.org/packages/MPI.NET)